Marriott Bonvoy Boundless Benefits: Free Night, Status & Earn Rates

 The Marriott Bonvoy Boundless is one of the best low-fee hotel cards on the market.
 As of May 2026, the free night plus Silver status plus 15 Elite Night Credits package keeps it competitive against pricier hotel cards.

-Use the free night every year on a category 5 hotel and the card pays for itself before you count any other benefits.
+Use the free night every year on a category 5 hotel and the card pays for itself before you count any other benefit.
 Skip it only if you rarely stay at Marriott or already hold a higher-tier Bonvoy card.

 Frequently Asked Questions